mcraiha/spine-unity-docs/Mix-and-Match.md

 using UnityEngine;
 using Spine;
 using Spine.Unity;
-using Spine.Unity.Modules.AttachmentTools; // A set of helpful extension methods can be found by scoping to the AttachmentTools namespace.
+using Spine.Unity.Modules.AttachmentTools; // A set of helpful extension methods for mix and match.

 public class MixAndMatchExample : MonoBehaviour {